-A judicial scrivener usually drafts documents necessary for registering the transfer of title upon closure of a sale.
-29 Closing preparations How does a lawyer customarily prepare for a closing of an acquisition, leasing or financing?
+29 How does a lawyer customarily prepare for a closing of an acquisition, leasing or financing?

 Lawyers are involved in closing high-value commercial real property transactions (including acquisition, leasing and financing transactions).
-In the case of a hard asset conveyance, the principal documents at closing will be: - · a purchase and sale agreement; - the agreements listed in question 28; - a property risk report a statutorily required report from the seller to the purchaser explaining the material risks in relation to the target property; - those required for registering the transfer of real property ownership (eg, documented proof of the seller's ownership of the subject property, possibly in the form of an officially stamped application for registration when the seller obtained ownership to the subject property); and - · powers of attorney from both seller and buyer.
+In the case of a hard asset conveyance, the principal closing deliverables will be the following:

+- a purchase and sale agreement; - trust agreements (where the transaction will be accomplished by way of a transfer of real estate trust beneficiary interest); - asset management agreements (where the purchaser is a special purpose vehicle requiring asset management services); - silent partnership (TK) agreements (where equity investments to the purchaser are to be implemented through TK investments); - property management agreements and other service agreements; - · debt financing-related agreements, if applicable; - a property risk report a statutorily required report from the seller to the purchaser explaining the material risks in relation to the target property; - those required for registering the transfer of real property ownership (eg, documented proof of the seller's ownership of the subject property, possibly in the form of an officially stamped application for registration when the seller obtained ownership to the subject property); and - powers of attorney from both of the seller and the purchaser.